Policy 506 - Student Discipline

 39. Violations against persons, including, but not limited to, assault or threatened assault, fighting, harassment, interference or obstruction, attack with a weapon, or look-alike weapon, sexual assault, illegal or inappropriate sexual conduct, or indecent exposure;

-40. Verbal assaults, or verbally abusive behavior, including, but not limited to, use of language that is discriminatory, abusive, obscene, threatening, intimidating or that degrades other people;
+40. Verbal assaults, or verbally abusive behavior, including, but not limited to, use of words, symbols, acronyms, or language that is discriminatory, abusive, obscene, threatening, intimidating or that degrades other people;

 41. Physical or verbal threats including, but not limited to, the staging or reporting of dangerous or hazardous situations that do not exist;